MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-dynamics-gp-on-subsequent-computers.md

 When you click a button for a feature, a pop-up menu of options appears.
 Refer to the table for more information about each option.

-7. Specify the folder where you want the [!INCLUDE[prodshort](../includes/prodshort.md)] files installed.
+7. Specify the folder where you want the Dynamics GP files installed.
 The default folder is C:\\Program Files\\Microsoft Dynamics\\GP.
 To select a different folder, click Browse.

     After you have specified the installation folder, click Next.